 For more information about the Crossville Noon Rotary Club visit their website at www.crossvillerotary.org and follow them on Facebook.

-Over the previous weeks, the Chronicle has published photos of the essay winners, along with the first-place winning entry from each participating school.
-Stone Elementary students are featured in the conclusion to the series.
+Over the coming weeks, the Chronicle will be publishing photos of the essay winners, along with the first-place winning entry from each participating school.

 Hey my name is Emma and I am 9 years old.
 I am in fourth grade.
 Today my mom got me ready for school.
 I ate breakfast and got on the bus.